paps/api-store/store/DEV/Instagram Following Collector DEV/Instagram Following Collector DEV.md

 Please be aware that this API will manipulate your Instagram account on your behalf.

 Instagram has set rate limits of 200 requests an hour per token.
-We have noticed that after a few thousands profiles collected, you'll need to wait a few minutes before scraping again.
+We have noticed that after a few thousands profiles collected, you'll need to wait around 15min before scraping again.
 We recommend spacing launches consequently.